Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should be used for about three months.
-You may also buy a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter sooner.

 To make the procedure go more quickly in the future, write with a permanent pen on your heating system housing or ductwork to indicate the airflow direction and filter size.